Llenar70/allye-doc/web-docs/docs/tutorial-advanced/Survey_Analysis.md

 First, let's visualize the target variable `Satisfaction`.

  - Use `Bar Plot` to show the `Satisfaction Count`
-*   *Observation:* As seen in the chart, nearly X% of customers are "neutral or dissatisfied."
+*   *Observation:* As seen in the chart, nearly 60% of customers are "neutral or dissatisfied."
 This indicates a significant opportunity for improvement.

 #### 1-2.
 Service Performance Overview
 Next, let's compare the average scores of all 14 service metrics (e.g., Wifi, Food, Seat comfort) to identify obvious weaknesses.